 The basic values that the Plains Indian people lived by hundreds of years ago are still being taught today.
 One very important way of sharing and keeping cultural values and beliefs is through a special event called a powwow.

-A powwow is an American Indian gathering of dancing, singing, and getting together with friends.
+• Whole setting of a powwow is in a circle is an American Indian gathering of dancing, singing, and getting together with friends.
 Powwows are open to the public and are a good way for non-Indians to learn something about Indian culture.

 The powwow is the oldest public festival in North America.
 Many of the songs sung at powwows are traditional songs that have been handed down through the generations.
 The drum, a symbol of the heartbeat of the universe, is the basic instrument.